SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-01-need-for-speed.md

 Yes, it's true: the mRNA vaccines are made largely by RNA synthesizers, which are basically machines into which you program the sequence of RNA you want.
 BioNTech says they can spin up a new variant vaccine in about 6 weeks (see the _NYT_ article).
 Moderna is already starting that (see the MedicalXPress article).
+That's for the _design_ of a new vaccine; the actual manufacturing is quite complex and requires facilities that are already busy, as Derek Lowe explains in a nice little tutorial on mRNA vaccine manufacturing steps at _In the Pipeline_. <sup id="fn9a">[[9]](#fn9)</sup>

-But, there are 2 problems:
+But, there are at least 2 other problems:
 1. That means everybody needs to get vaccinated _again_, and
 2. Our regulatory framework would require a new clinical trial, taking maybe 6-9 months.